How I shipped this blog in a couple of hours using Claude Code — Astro, Keystatic, Cloudflare for free.

 Build a pre-Kickstarter landing page for KEEP. <mark>First, study how the best pre-Kickstarter pages convert</mark><span class="tip-tag">Tip 02</span>.`} />

-That’s the actual MDX source code from the KEEP landing-page post — the next one on this blog.
-The component itself is defined once in src/components/Prompt.astro (about 12 lines).
-After that I can drop a styled, highlighted block into any post without reaching for HTML, leaving the editor, or copy-pasting CSS.
-Same goes for the stack-card you’ll see in Technical notes below — a small chunk of inline JSX in the MDX file.
+That’s the actual MDX source from the KEEP landing-page post.
+The component itself is ~12 lines in src/components/Prompt.astro.
+After that I can drop a styled block into any post without reaching for HTML or copy-pasting CSS.
+Same goes for the stack-card in Technical notes below — a small chunk of inline JSX in the MDX file.

 The blank page is friendly.
 No CMS to log into, no toolbar to navigate, no “what’s the keyboard shortcut for a callout box” friction.
 Just type.
 Keystatic is wired up if I ever want a GUI (it lives at /keystatic in dev), but I haven’t used it for either of the two posts live here — the .mdx file is the source of truth and editing the file is faster.